WWBN/AVideo-Storage/README.md

 One of the advantages is that when a user is watching one of your videos he will use the bandwidth of the storage, so it will facilitate your server load balancing on the amount of the used bandwidth and speed due to the location of each video.

+Please check this scenario to try to make the propose of this project clear: https://github.com/YouPHPTube/YouPHPTube-Storage/wiki/Scenario-Description

 ## Installation

 You will need the folowing prerequisites.